The Broons: Television

 The Broons were portrayed in a sketch on the BBC Scotland comedy show Naked Video.
 Tony Roper was cast as Paw, Gregor Fisher played Maw, Elaine C. Smith portrayed the Bairn, Jonathan Watson appeared as Joe, and Louise Beattie appeared as Horace, with the other family members (and Oor Wullie) mentioned in passing.
 The sketch revolved around Paw's naivety in the modern world and his inability to move with the times, not even realising that his entire offspring are the product of an affair Maw was having with a farmer.

-In December 2005, the BBC Scotland documentary Happy Birthday Broons celebrated the family's 70th anniversary with celebrity guests including Muriel Gray, Ford Kiernan, Sanjeev Kohli, Eddi Reader, Elaine C. Smith, Ricky Ross, Tony Roper, Tam Cowan, Grant Morrison, Frank Quitely and was narrated by Ewan McGregor.
+In December 2005, the BBC Scotland documentary Happy Birthday Broons, narrated by Ewan McGregor, celebrated the family's 70th anniversary.
+Celebrity guests included Muriel Gray, Ford Kiernan, Sanjeev Kohli, Eddi Reader, Elaine C. Smith, Ricky Ross, Tony Roper, Tam Cowan, Grant Morrison, and Frank Quitely.
 The programme was made by Angel Eye Media and was nominated for a Best Documentary BAFTA.
 It was followed by Happy Birthday Oor Wullie.